 It really is a fabulous recipe.
 So fresh, slightly sweet, which works wonderfully against the saltiness of the feta cheese.
 Jim loves this salad, and I don’t blame him.
 I have even been known to make it just to eat for breakfast!
 It comes together so quickly- just a matter of slicing up the melon and cucumber, some red onion and dill, and then crumbling some feta over the entire salad.
 The dressing is light: honey, lemon, olive oil and seasonings.
 Shake it up in a small jar and drizzle over everything.
 Voila!

 Lately I’ve been using my melon baller for these salads.
 I think this is an underused silly little tool!
 There’s something so retro, and yet whimsical visually, about seeing all those little balls of fruit.
 And with all the new mini cucumbers at the market, they end up all being the same size, which is perfect for this type of salad.
 Besides, if I don’t use it, then I will start wondering why it’s taking up valuable real estate in my condo kitchen!

 Last night I spooned the salad over shredded Lacinato kale.
 There were a few leaves feeling a tad lonely in the fridge, so I thought that they should join the party.
 It was a great addition.
-So go ahead and add some finely shredded kale to this dish- it really does flesh it out.
+So go ahead and add some finely shredded baby kale or even arugula to this dish- it really does flesh it out.
 It does become a bit more savoury, but that’s alright, right?!